 In 1991, then Canadian Prime Minister, Brian Mulroney, introduced needed tax reform, among other things, abolishing the penal manufacturing sales tax and introducing a consumption-based tax, Goods and Services Tax (GST).
 The electorate punished him and his party for this profound decision that almost wiped out his conservative party.

 The hugely unpopular GST provided a significant boost to the Canadian economy, vindicating Brian Mulroney.
 Eliminating corporate taxes, scrapping capital gains taxes, and introducing a simple, two-tiered income tax system, might produce the same results.

 Governments need to choose a realistic timetable to implement this tax reform.
 It won’t be popular so any time will be right.
-In contrast, so-called government stimulus, by any name, merely adds to debt and deficits and detracts from economic growth.
+In contrast, so-called government stimulus and corporate welfare programs, by any name, merely adds to debt and deficits and detracts from economic growth.

 Getting rid of corporate taxes could mean fewer funds to government in the medium term, and a significantly reduced tax collection bureaucracy.
 Hopefully, that would spur government to cut waste.
 Then it might do what good business leaders do; it might review its departments, eliminate unneeded functions, and shrink.
 Unfortunately, that’s wishful thinking; governments and waste are inseparable.

 Politicians will dislike this proposal because it is simple.
 Besides, it will create negative emotions with the public, who, like some politicians, enjoy bashing businesses.
 Who will tell people they need companies to sustain lifestyles to which they aspire?
 Politicians won’t because that’s not a popular position.
 Besides, they might prefer a more convoluted tax scheme they can hide behind to deflect criticism.